mschiffn/f_number/README.md

 Two methods to compute
 the F-number have been proposed.

-1. Directivity of the array elements:
+1. Directivity of the array elements [4,5,2]:
 This method attributes
 the image artifacts to
 noise.